jason-napolitano/PHP-Framework/README.md

 > A small, PHP 8, composer-less (although composer is supported) powered micro framework
 > that uses an MVC architecture and services to help delegate relatively proper application
 > flow.
 Included is a PSR-3 logger, a REST'ful router, a bunch of services and procedural
-> functions to access the core framework and easily interchangeable service components.
+> functions to access the core framework and easily interchangeable service components and
+> a plethora of exception classes that extend PHP's native \Exception SPL's [[view package](https://github.com/jason-napolitano/PHP-Exceptions)].

 ## WIKI
  - COMING SOON -